PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## BatchMatMul reshape/SE result retention implementation checkpoint

+The guarded terminal call now retains `_terminal_batchmatmul_reshape_se_stats`, and the post-SiNet call retains `_post_sinet_batchmatmul_reshape_se_stats`.
+Both preserve the dedicated owner's unchanged one-counter dictionary.

+These are assignment-only observation changes.
+Because the owner can prune unused tensors while reporting zero rewrites, neither result is consumed or used as guard evidence.
+The wrapper, owner, schema, unconditional pruning, captured affine-input predecessors, shared adj-flags successor, option guard, pass order, dependencies, diagnostics, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- reshape/SE and affine-input owner fixtures, both production boundaries, architecture, terminal result contracts, and pass-efficiency coverage:
+  `356 passed in 19.80s`
+- branch-changed broad suite plus the same two-boundary coverage:
+  `1461 passed in 25.43s`

+These are unit, contract, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit both raw BatchMatMul transpose-input-to-adj-flags owner calls immediately after the newly retained reshape/SE results.
+Preserve the two surrounding sequences and observation-only evidence rules.
+Commit and push only; do not create, reopen, or update a pull request.

 ## BatchMatMul affine-input result retention implementation checkpoint

 The guarded terminal call now retains